-To confirm the deprivation rank of the four clusters.
-We compare sthem with figure 23 which depicts the decile of LSOAs where 1 is most deprived and 10 is least deprived.
-We can roughly divide the color into crimson, red, pale red, Cambridge blue, blue, and mazarine.
+We also compare figures 14 and 18 with figure 23 which depicts the decile of LSOAs where 1 is most deprived and 10 is least deprived.
 From the perspective of IMD, the relatively most deprived areas which are colored dark red are concentrated in the middle eastern and northeast seaboard, and also scattered in the region of north-central and northwest-central in England.
 The proportion of these areas are higher in London and they disperse mainly in the middle (especially central north and central east) of London.
-Recall the map get by performing clustering for Shapley values, it seems the above areas correspond to the areas for cluster 3.
+Recall the map get by performing clustering for Shapley values in figure 14, it seems the above areas correspond to the areas for cluster 3.
 Similarly, the navy-blue areas in the decile map correspond to cluster 2.
-On the whole, the map for SHAP clustering in London has a comparatively even composition, which means, each cluster corresponds to a similar number of deciles.
+On the whole, the map for SHAP clustering has a comparatively even composition, which means, each cluster corresponds to a similar number of deciles.
 On the contrary, the clustering result for domain scores is mainly composed of two colors, red and blue, especially for London.